sharife/goldenthread-v2/site/content/productions/24-hours-for-palestine.md

         title: July 20-21, 2024
         pre: "24 Hours for Palestine: A Moon Will Rise From Darkness"
         text: >-
-          **For the full schedule, please click
+          **For the full schedule and digital program, please click [here](https://goldenthread.org/posts/24-hours-for-palestine-sessions/).**
-          [here](https://goldenthread.org/posts/24-hours-for-palestine-sessions/).**